manuelbieh/react-book/basics/css-and-styling.md

 ### Modular CSS with CSS Modules

 **CSS Modules** are some sort of predecessor to **CSS-in-JS** and combine a number of properties from CSS and JavaScript modules.
 As the name already suggests, the CSS is found in their own importable **modules**, which however contain pure CSS and are tied to one particular component.
-If we were to develop a component to display a profile picture in a file called `ProfileImage.js`, the **CSS Modules** approach often introduces another file with the name `ProfileImage.module.css`.When these CSS modules are imported, a cryptic classname is generated to ensure that the classname is only given one and is only used in the single component.
+If we were to develop a component to display a profile picture in a file called `ProfileImage.js`, the **CSS Modules** approach often introduces another file with the name `ProfileImage.module.css`.When these CSS modules are imported, a cryptic classname is generated to ensure that the classname is only used in the single component.
 This aims to prevent that classnames are accidentally used by two different components.

 **CSS Modules** are only a concept first of all, and do not dictate a particular approach or implementation.
 The implementation is achieved by tools such as `css-loader` for Webpack.